-Is it illegal to drive on benzodiazepines in California?
-These medications may end up impairing your ability to safely operate a vehicle.
-This means that you may face charges for driving under the influence of drugs (DUID) if you take them and get behind the wheel.
+It is illegal to drive on benzodiazepines in some situations.
+These medications can impair your ability to safely operate a vehicle.
+Therefore, you may face charges for driving under the influence of drugs (DUID) if you take them and get behind the wheel.

 Effects of Benzodiazepines on Drivers in Los Angeles